prettier/prettier/docs/api.md

 Use `prettier.getFileInfo.sync(filePath [, options])` if you'd like to use sync version.

-## `prettier.getSupportInfo([version])`
+## `prettier.getSupportInfo()`

-Returns an object representing the parsers, languages and file types Prettier supports.
+Returns an object representing the parsers, languages and file types the current version of Prettier supports.

-If `version` is provided (e.g. `"1.5.0"`), information for that version will be returned, otherwise information for the current version will be returned.

 The support information looks like this: